Skip to Main Content

 Fees and penalties

-PNC does not disclose specific fees that borrowers can expect but does not enforce a prepayment penalty.
+PNC does not disclose specific fees that borrowers can expect.
+The lender doesn’t charge a prepayment penalty for its Check ready auto loan or its traditional auto loan.
 Look out for any additional costs when signing off on your loan agreement.

-Availability 4.3 While PNC offers good maximum loan amounts, its minimum loan amounts are slightly higher than those of competitors.
+Availability 4.4 While PNC offers good maximum loan amounts, its minimum loan amounts are slightly higher than those of competitors.
+And they’re only available in 27 states plus the District of Columbia.

 Customer experience 4.6 PNC stands out for its quick funding timeline and wide range of customer service hours.